lorin/tla-prophecy/README.md

 ![img](img/mappings.png)

-Example behavior for HWQueue, with POFifoPq and Fifo refinements.
+Example behavior for HWQueue, with POFifoPq and Fifo refinements (click to embiggen):

 ![img](img/POFifo-example-behavior.png)